mirandadahl/Home_Sales/README.md

-# Home_Sales
+# Home_Sales_Analysis_with_PySpark
-The purpose of this project is to use SparkSQL to determine key metrics about home sales data.
-Spark is used to create temporary views, partition the data, cache and uncache a temporary table, and verify that the table has been uncached.

-Process:
+## Overview:

+In this project, I analyze home sales data using PySpark.
+The project is structured to cover the creation of Spark DataFrames, temporary tables, and execution of SparkSQL queries to answer specific questions regarding home prices, characteristics, and performance.

+## Project Steps:

+### 1. Data Preparation:

-Import the necessary PySpark SQL functions.
+- Imported necessary PySpark SQL functions.

-Read the home_sales_revised.csv data into a Spark DataFrame.
+- Read the 'home_sales_revised.csv' data into a Spark DataFrame.

-Create a temporary table called home_sales.
+- Created a temporary table named 'home_sales'.

-Questions answered using SparkSQL:
+### 2. SparkSQL Queries:

+1. **Average Price for a Four-Bedroom House:**
-  Q: What is the average price for a four-bedroom house sold for each year?
-Round off your answer to two decimal places.
+   - Query to calculate the average price for a four-bedroom house sold for each year, rounded to two decimal places.

-  A:
+2. **Average Price of a Home with Specific Characteristics:**

-  Q: What is the average price of a home for each year it was built that has three bedrooms and three bathrooms?
-Round off your answer to two decimal places.
+   - Query to find the average price of homes with three bedrooms and three bathrooms for each year built, rounded to two decimal places.

-  A:
+3. **Average Price of Homes with Specific Features:**

-  Q: What is the average price of a home for each year that has three bedrooms, three bathrooms, two floors, and is greater than or equal to 2,000 square feet?
-Round off your answer to two decimal places.
+   - Query to determine the average price of homes with three bedrooms, three bathrooms, two floors, and an area greater than or equal to 2,000 square feet for each year built, rounded to two decimal places.

-  A:
+4. **View Rating for Expensive Homes:**

-  Q: What is the "view" rating for homes costing more than or equal to $350,000?
-Determine the run time for this query, and round off your answer to two decimal places.
+   - Query to identify the "view" rating for homes costing more than or equal to $350,000, with runtime measurement.

-  A:
+### 3. Caching and Performance Comparison:

+1. **Caching:**
+   - Cached the temporary table 'home_sales'.
-Cache temporary table home_sales and check if the table is cached.
+   - Checked if the temporary table is cached.

-Using the cached data, run query that filters out the view ratings with an average price of greater than or equal to $350,000.
-Determine the runtime and compare it to uncached runtime.

-Partition by the "date_built" field on the formatted parquet home sales data.
+2. **Query Performance - Cached vs. Uncached:**
+   - Ran the view rating query on the cached temporary table and computed the runtime.

-Create a temporary table for the parquet data.
+   - Partitioned the dataset by the 'date_built' field and created a temporary table for the formatted parquet data.

-Run the query that filters out the view ratings with an average price of greater than or equal to $350,000.
-Determine the runtime and compare it to uncached runtime.
+3. **Parquet Data Query Performance:**
+   - Ran the view rating query on the parquet temporary table and computed the runtime.

+4. **Uncaching:**
+   - Uncached the 'home_sales' temporary table.
-Uncache the home_sales temporary table and verify that the home_sales temporary table is uncached using PySpark.
+   - Verified that the temporary table is uncached.

-Home_Sales.ipynb file downloaded and uploaded into this "Home_Sales" GitHub repository.

-Imporvement comments: Flesh out report as well by providing more details and context.
+### 4. Repository Structure:

+- The notebook 'Home_Sales.ipynb' contains all the code and queries.
+- The GitHub repository is named 'Home_Sales' and hosts the project files.